eco-hydro/phenofit/README.md

 package: `phenofit`

 -   `phenofit` combine merits of TIMESAT and phenopix
--   A simple and stable growing season dividing methods was proposed
+-   A simple and stable growing season dividing method was proposed
--   Provide a practical snow elimination method, based on Whittaker
+-   Provide a practical snow elimination method based on Whittaker
 -   7 curve fitting methods and 4 phenology extraction methods
--   We add parameters boundary for every curve fitting methods according to their ecological meaning.
+-   We add parameters boundary for every curve fitting method according to their ecological meaning.
--   `optimx` is used to select best optimization method for different curve fitting methods.
+-   `optimx` is used to select the best optimization method for different curve fitting methods.

 ***Task lists***

--   [x] Test the performance of `phenofit` in multiple growing season regions (e.g. the North China Plain);
+-   [x] Test the performance of `phenofit` in multiple growing seasons regions (e.g., the North China Plain);
 -   [ ] Uncertainty analysis of curve fitting and phenological metrics;
 -   [x] shiny app has been moved to [phenofit.shiny](https://github.com/eco-hydro/phenofit.shiny);